Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Experiments

 \subsection{Computational Resources}

 When analyzing the computational resources of a federated system, both the local and the global perspective are relevant.
-We investigate the aggregated training time, memory consumption and network traffic for the clients and the aggregator.
-Again, we present our main findings and refer to \cite{leoscode} for detailed results.
+Here, the local perspective refers to the resource consumption of each individual client, while the global

+perspective refers to the total consumption of the entire system, including all clients and the aggregator.
+The local resource consumption is driven by the common constraint of limited client resources, making it relevant for any real-life application.
+In contrast, global resource consumption becomes relevant when the goal of the federation is to parallelize training and, therefore, optimize the total training time.
+We investigate the training time, memory consumption and network traffic both locally and globally.